ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 ...
 ```

 # Debugging in mbed OS

 The above `example-mbedos-blinky` applications is simple and easy to understand, so chances are it'll work as expected right away.
-More complex applications might not work as expected from the very beginning.
-In this case, a debugger is a very useful tool.
-There are two main ways to debug mbed OS applications at the moment.
+More complex applications might not work as expected.
+In that case, a debugger is a very useful tool.
+There are two main ways to debug mbed OS applications at the moment, depending on how they were compiled.

 ## Debugging applications compiled with ARMCC